 - Rice noodles

-- Shrimp: Peeled and deveined small or medium sized tail-off preferrable.
+- Shrimp: Peeled and deveined small or medium-sized tail-off preferable.

 - Olive oil: For frying the shrimp.